pawelrojek/nextcloud-drawio/README.md

 ## ToDo ##
- * Custom file formats (instead of .xml)
+ * Additional custom file format (instead of .xml)
- * Exporting to file directly on the Nextcloud server
+ * Exporting directly to file on the Nextcloud server

 ## Known issues ##